H.R. 7396: Native American Entrepreneurial Opportunity Act

 What would H.R.
 7396 actually do?

-It would create an Office of Native American Affairs inside SBA to help Indian Tribes, Native Hawaiian Organizations, and Native-owned businesses with entrepreneurship, contracting, and capital access.
+It would create an Office of Native American Affairs inside the SBA to help Indian Tribes, Native Hawaiian Organizations, and Native-owned businesses with entrepreneurship, contracting, and capital access.

 Who could get help from the new SBA office?